ChRe777/TheGoodOnes/README.md

 Never build monotlith.
 They will get monsters sooner or later.
 And then it is to late.

-For example I believe Linux is a monolith compared to Minix Os.
+For example I believe Linux is a monolith compared to Plan9 OS or Oberon OS.
 Which is a much better approach.